CICI-TV: Merger

 The financial pressures of competing in small markets, however, left both companies losing money and very nearly bankrupt by 1980.
 As a result, the CRTC approved a full merger into the MCTV twinstick.
 As part of the deal, Cambrian Broadcasting spun CKSO radio off to new owners, and since the stations no longer had common ownership the television station adopted the new call sign CICI.
 At this time, the Timmins repeater was converted into a new standalone station, CITO-TV.

-In 1981, an Ontario provincial court case against the station, for allegedly failing to satisfy its Canadian content requirements in the 1979–80 season, briefly had the effect of nullifying the entire policy; the judge ruled that because the federal Broadcast Act defined a station as the holder of a license issued under the Radio Act of 1967, but the Canadian content regulations were set down in a later revision of the Broadcast Act, a station was not bound by the regulation as it wasn't present in the 1967 edition.
+In 1981, an Ontario provincial court case against the station, for allegedly failing to satisfy its Canadian content requirements in the 1979–80 season, briefly had the effect of nullifying the entire policy; the judge ruled that because the federal Broadcast Act defined a station as the holder of a licence issued under the Radio Act of 1967, but the Canadian content regulations were set down in a later revision of the Broadcast Act, a station was not bound by the regulation as it wasn't present in the 1967 edition.
 The ruling was subsequently overturned on appeal.

 In 1990, the stations were acquired by Baton Broadcasting.
 Baton bought full control of CTV in 1997, making CICI a fully owned-and-operated station of the network.
 CKNC was sold to the CBC in 2002, ceasing operations and becoming a full-time rebroadcaster of CBLT in Toronto.

 Famous people

 Former CKSO employee Judy Jacobson was the first woman in Canadian broadcasting history to work on air as a television weather reporter.
 She later became a federal Member of Parliament for Sudbury's Nickel Belt riding.

 Other past employees of the station include journalists Francis D'Souza, Sarika Sehgal and Susan Hay, all later associated with major market stations in Toronto, as well as sportscasters and former hockey players Cummy Burton and Frank Salive.

 Brendan Connor rejoined the station in 2011 as news anchor, after spending many years as a sportscaster and anchor for national and international networks including TSN, CBC Newsworld and Al Jazeera English.
 He is the son of Michael Connor, a longtime news anchor from the station's days as CKSO.
 Michael Connor died in December 2008, at age 82.

 In the 1960s and 1970s, Inco sponsored a local variety show, Inco Presents, on the station.
 The program included comedic sketches performed by the duo of Gil Mayer and Norm McGilvary, in which Mayer, a sales manager with the station, performed the character of miner "Marcel Mucker".
 Marc Mayer, now the director of the National Gallery of Canada, is the son of Gil Mayer.

+Alan Nesbitt, a journalist who worked for the station in the 1960s before moving on to major market stations in the United States, wrote about his time with the station in a chapter of his 2020 memoir Stepping Out Into Traffic.